New York Needs Clear Statewide BYO Rights, Not a Weak Amendment That Locks in Patchwork

 Honest Weight Co-op (Albany, NY)

-Dear Senator Patricia Fahy (Senate sponsor of S7408), Assemblymember Anna Kelles (Assembly sponsor of A8007), members of the NYS Health Committee, and other legislative allies to introduce and support the full set of proposed amendments,
+To: Senator Patricia Fahy (Senate sponsor of S7408), Assemblymember Anna Kelles (Assembly sponsor of A8007), members of the NYS Health Committee, and other legislative allies to introduce and support the full set of proposed amendments

-I am writing to urge you to introduce and pass the full set of amendments to S7408 / A8007 as proposed by Zero Waste Ithaca and its partners in the BYO-US Reduces network.
+I am writing to urge you to stop advancing any weak amendment that falls short of real statewide BYO rights and to adopt the full set of amendments proposed by Zero Waste Ithaca and our partners in the BYO-US Reduces network.

 These amendments would:

-* Establish takeout BYO as a clear statewide right — requiring food service establishments to accept clean customer-provided containers for takeout orders, with defined safety conditions
+* Establish takeout BYO as a clear statewide right, requiring food service establishments to accept clean customer-provided containers for takeout orders under defined safety conditions

-* Bring New York's policy in line with stronger models already enacted in California and Illinois - and avoid establishing the weakest BYO framework in the country
+* Bring New York policy in line with stronger models already enacted elsewhere and avoid locking in one of the weakest BYO frameworks in the country

-These changes are critical to protecting public health.
-A growing body of research shows that single-use containers—including those labeled compostable—can leach PFAS, microplastics, and other hazardous chemicals into food, especially when exposed to heat, grease, or acidity.
-BYO systems are safer, practical, and already working in other states.
+These changes are critical for public health, waste reduction, and consumer freedom.
+A growing body of research shows that single-use foodware, including items marketed as compostable, can introduce PFAS, microplastics, and other hazardous chemicals into food, especially under conditions involving heat, grease, or acidity.
+BYO systems are practical, low-cost, and already functioning in other jurisdictions.

-As a New Yorker concerned about public health and climate, I urge you to:
+As a New Yorker concerned about public health, waste reduction, and climate, I urge you to:

-* Ensure they are advanced without weakening the intent or scope
+* Adopt the full grassroots amendment package without weakening its intent or scope

-* Stand up for a policy rooted in science, equity, and consumer choice
+* Advance a policy rooted in science, clarity, equity, and real statewide access

 Thank you for your attention to this issue.
-I look forward to seeing New York take meaningful action to support safe, reusable systems statewide.
+I urge you to take this opportunity to support a meaningful, usable statewide BYO framework.

 Sincerely,